 Their silky hair tends to stay all one length as it sweeps backwards unparted, with the hair at the rump usually being the longest point.

 Silkie guinea pigs can also have a satin coat, which is much glossier and softer than this breed’s standard coat.

 The Silkie guinea pig breed comes in a huge number of colors, including white, red, brown, black, and grey.

 They can be a solid color, roan, brindle, tortoiseshell, and many other color combinations.

 Silkie guinea pigs normally reach between 8 and 16 inches in length, but they can look a little bigger due to the amount of long hair they have.

-This breed can weigh around 1 to 3 pounds, with males sometimes being a little heavier than females.
+This long haired breed can weigh around 1 to 3 pounds, with males sometimes being a little heavier than females.